StonyBrookNLP/teabreac/README.md

 #### Run evaluations

-Install dependencies: `pip install -r requirements/evaluate.txt` (you may want to upgrade/reinstall pytorch, transformers here as installing allennlp would downgrade their versions).
-You can then evaluate these predictions with:
+First, install dependencies: `pip install -r requirements/evaluate.txt` (you may want to upgrade/reinstall pytorch, transformers here as installing allennlp would downgrade their versions).
+Next, download the raw_data (`./download_raw_target_datasets.sh`), if you haven't already.
+We need them to use dataset specific official evaluation scripts.
+Now, you can then evaluate these predictions with:
 ```bash
 python evaluate.py predictions/teabreac-t5-3b-drop__drop_dev.jsonl drop_dev
 #                  ^ prediction_path                               ^ dataset_name